doc4d/docs/docs/Concepts/components.md

 It should be noted that a project can be both a “matrix” and a “host,” in other words, a matrix project can itself use one or more components.
 However, a component cannot use “sub-components” itself.

-## Interpreted / Compiled

-A host project running in interpreted mode can use either interpreted or compiled components.
-It's possible to install both interpreted and compiled components in the same host project.

-A host project running in compiled mode cannot use interpreted components.
-In this case, only compiled components can be used.

-An interpreted host database that contains interpreted components can be compiled or syntax checked if it doesn't call methods of the interpreted component.
-Otherwise, a warning dialog box appears when you attempt to launch the compilation or a syntax check and it will not be possible to carry out the operation.

-In general, an interpreted method can call a compiled method, but not the reverse, except when using the `EXECUTE METHOD` and `EXECUTE FORMULA` commands (see [Scope of language commands](#scope-of-language-commands)).

 ### Protection of components: compilation

 By default, all the project methods of a matrix project installed as a component are potentially visible from the host project.
 In particular: